Maintaining My AHFI

 AHFI® Inactive Status

-As of 2009, all AHFIs must be either individual members of NHCAA, affiliated with an NHCAA member organization, or law enforcement liaison.
 The Accreditation Review Board recognizes that AHFI® designees seek career development and advancement opportunities in organizations that may preclude them from maintaining member status.
 In order to allow these designees to still maintain the AHFI® designation, we have developed the AHFI® Inactive status, a three-year status that can be enacted when a current AHFI® is no longer eligible for NHCAA membership due to a change in employment or retirement from the active workforce.
 This status indicates that the AHFI® designation has been achieved, but not currently active.
-Please contact Stephanie Dougherty at email@example.com for additional information.
+Please contact Danielle McGloin at firstname.lastname@example.org for additional information.